 The Principled Leader

 I have written many articles about my oldest who happens to be my only girl.
-She is almost 14-years-old and full of the attitude that normally comes with that age.
+She is 15-years-old and full of the attitude that normally comes with that age.

 Despite her edge, she has always exhibited very strong leadership traits.
 Even though she had health and learning setbacks for much of her life, she constantly impresses those around her with her tenacity, resilience and desire to be more than she is now.